daixtrose/cplusplus-primer-talks/talks/polymorphism/presentation.md

 };
 ```

-The requirement for `s` could be a little bit more fuzzy.
+The requirement for `s` could be a little bit more relaxed.
+What are our options?

 <img width="100%" src=images/2015-07-28_Dartmoor_2.jpg>